General Information About Granite

 Granite Worktops Granite Worktops

-White granite offers a wide range of shades and patterns, making it a flexible choice for various kitchen designs.
-Some notable options include White Galaxy Granite, Alpine White Granite, Cosmic White Granite, and Colonial White Granite.
+Because of the variety of shades and patterns available, white granite is a versatile choice when considering the overall design of your kitchen.
+Some notable viewing variations include White Galaxy Granite, Alpine White Granite, Cosmic White Granite, and Colonial White Granite.

-White Galaxy Granite features a blend of white and silver tones with scattered black and gold specks, creating a celestial effect.
-In contrast, Cosmic White Granite showcases a striking white base with grey and black flecks, evoking the look of a starry night sky.
+White Galaxy Granite has a combination of white and silver tone with scattered black and gold specks that gives an impression of a galaxy.
+Cosmic White Granite has a very white base and with grey and black specks gives an impression of a starry night sky.

 Find My Worktop